 Here are some roles in which you might find yourself while working with us!

 No part of a project would happen without a writer.
-S/he generates an idea for a script, creates a draft, and works on it with help and input from the company.
-Often, a writer will choose to direct their work — but that’s definitely not required.
-If you’ve got ideas, we want to turn them into a movie!
+They generate an idea for a script, create a draft, and work on it with help and input from the club’s board and its constituents.
+Often, a writer will choose to direct their work—but that’s definitely not required.
+If you’ve got ideas, we want to turn them into a film!

 Have you ever wanted to be a movie star?
 Here’s your chance!
 While you won’t get a trailer, we do have

 craft services snacks.

 Director of Photography